Ontario’s Invading Species Awareness Program

 - Monitoring of hundreds of water bodies annually by volunteers engaged in Invading Species Watch;

-- Early detection of new species invasions through citizen reports to the Invading Species Hotline and Invasives Tracking System within North America, the Great Lakes, and Ontario's inland waters;
+- Early detection of new species invasions through citizen reports to the Invading Species Hotline and the Early Detection and Distribution Mapping System (EDDMapS) within North America, the Great Lakes, and Ontario’s inland waters;

-- Development of educational materials for invasive species preventions for targeted pathways;
+- Development of educational materials for invasive species prevention for targeted pathways;

 - Distribution of hundreds of thousands of invasive species educational materials annually;